 Cynthia Biret is a professional filmmaker, editor, producer, videographer and journalist with over 20 years of experience in the film and television industry.

 “A Lion In The City" challenges us to restore the natural food chain of wildlife.
-As a producer, writer and director, she brings together an international team of scientists and filmmakers to create an environmental bridge beyond cultural and political borders.
+As a producer, writer and director, she brings together an international team of scientists and filmmakers to create a bridge beyond cultural and political borders and help re-establish an environmental balance by restoring the food chain in wildlife.

 In 2014, while mentoring Teen Challenge Winner C. Nguyen for Tedx Orange Coast, (created in the spirit of Ted Talks) she succeeded in gaining access to human trafficking survivors, and interviewed Rachel Thomas, Most Phenomenal Woman Of The Year for a documentary she produced, filmed and directed.
 The film was the first documentary to screen during a TEDx conference.